Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Evaluation

 \subsection{Participant Demographics and Professional Background}

-We present an overview of the demographics and professional experience of the 16 interview participants in Table \ref{tab:ParticipantsDemographics}, which provides essential context for interpreting the feedback provided on the decision models.
+We present an overview of the demographics and professional experience of the 30 interview participants in Figure \ref{DemographyDetails}, which provides essential context for interpreting the feedback provided on the decision models.

-\textbf{Geographic Distribution}: The participants represent a geographically diverse group across three continents: Asia, Africa, and Europe.
-The majority are from Bangladesh 37.5\% (6 participants), followed by China with 31.3\% (5 participants).
-Other countries represented include one participant each from France, Germany, Pakistan, Saudi Arabia, and Senegal (see Figure~\ref{DemographyDetails} (a)).
+\textbf{Geographic Distribution}: The participants represent a geographically diverse group across five continents: Asia, North America, Europe, Australia/Oceania, and Africa.
+The majority are from Asia with 53.3\% (16 participants), followed by North America with 20.0\% (6 participants), and Europe with 16.7\% (5 participants).
+Australia/Oceania accounts for 6.7\% (2 participants), and Africa accounts for 3.3\% (1 participant).
+At the country level, China leads with 26.7\% (8 participants), Bangladesh with 20.0\% (6 participants), and the United States with 13.3\% (4 participants), with the remaining participants distributed across several other countries (see Figure \ref{DemographyDetails}(a) Participants Geographic Distribution).

-\textbf{Experience in Software Development}: Most of the respondents (15 out of 16, 93.8\%) reported having between 2-5 years (8 participants) or 6-10 years (7 participants) of experience in software development.
-Meanwhile, a smaller portion, representing 6.3\% (1 participant), indicated having more than 10 years of software development experience.
-This distribution illustrates a balanced representation between early-career and mid-level professionals, with limited participation from those with long-term industry experience (see Figure~\ref{DemographyDetails} (b)).
+\textbf{Experience in Software Development}: Most respondents (14 out of 30 participants, 46.7\%) reported having 6--10 years of software development experience, while 30.0\% (9 participants) reported having 2--5 years of experience.
+Notably, a substantial segment, representing 23.3\% (7 participants), reported more than 10 years of software development experience.
+This distribution indicates a strong foundation in established software engineering principles, providing a reliable basis for evaluating practices within the emerging quantum domain (see Figure~\ref{DemographyDetails}(b) Working Years in Software Development).

-\textbf{Experience in Quantum Software Development}: The majority of participants, 75.0\% (12 out of 16), reported having 2 to 5 years of experience in quantum software development.
-This is followed by 18.8\% (3 participants) who have less than one year of experience, and 6.3\% (1 participant) who has over 6 years of experience.
-This distribution highlights a strong representation of early-career professionals actively contributing to the field of quantum software development, with a few participants bringing emerging or more advanced experience (see Figure~\ref{DemographyDetails} (c)).
+\textbf{Experience in Quantum Software Development}: The majority of participants (76.7\%, 23 out of 30) report 2--5 years of quantum software experience.
+An additional 10.0\% (3 participants) bring 6--10 years of experience.
+The remaining 13.3\% (4 participants) have less than one year of experience.
+This distribution reflects the field's rapid maturation: since quantum software development began gaining significant industrial and academic traction around 2017–2019, marked by the release of foundational frameworks such as IBM's Qiskit \cite{ibm_qiskit_history}, with 2--5 years of dedicated experience represent a meaningful and substantive portion of the field's history (see Figure~\ref{DemographyDetails}(c) Working Years in Quantum Software Development).

+\textbf{Experience in Software Architecture or Design}: Regarding experience in software architecture or design, 70.0\% (21 participants) reported having 2--5 years of experience, followed by 16.7\% (5 participants) with 6--10 years, and 13.3\% (4 participants) with more than 10 years (see Figure~\ref{DemographyDetails}(d) Working Years in Software Architecture or Design).